OzelotVanilla/PythonCourseRepos/README.md

 ## Before running

-1. Download the entire project to a folder
+1. Download the entire project to a folder (Recommended: Clone the project from GitHub)
-2. **IMPORTANT** use VSCode to **open that folder**, ensure that the `main.py` is in the root directory after opening the folder.
+2. **IMPORTANT** use VSCode to **open that folder**, ensure that the `main.py` and `Project_Interactive_Demo.ipynb` is in the root directory after opening the folder.
 3. Check if the required package is installed.
    If not, please see error message, and install them